top of page

 Scrope B. Davies

-SCENE 1
+Scene 1

-B: Heigh ho, dear old Joe (flings the Nottingham Courier to the floor) - I cannot settle to any thing - my days pass, with the exception of bodily exercise to some extent, in uniform indolence
+B: Heigh ho, dear old Joe (flings the Nottingham Courier' to the floor) - I cannot settle to anything - my days pass, with the exception of bodily exercise to some extent, in uniform indolence

-M: You have been beset by bereavement since your return from t' East, My Lord
+M: You have been beset by bereavement since your return from t' East, my Lord

 B: Forsooth - 'tis sadly true.
-Other men can always take refuge in their families, I have no resource but my own reflections - (paces) I need to set my mind to something rocky - something to distract me from the dead
+Other men can always take refuge in their families, I have no resource but my own reflections (paces) I need to set my mind to something rocky - something to distract me from the dead

-B: Oh yes - my old acquaintance and school-fellow - so old, and be damned to him, that we have nothing new to say on any subject, and yawn at each other in a sort of quiet inquietude
+B: Oh yes - my old acquaintance and school-fellow - so old, and be damned to him, that we have nothing new to say on any subject, and yawn at each other in a sort of quiet inquietude until it's time for bed

 M: If I could sue..